 Disclaimers: none of this is investment advice.
 HALF tokens are not being offered to US users.
-See here for more information on HALF tokens.
+See our guide for more information on HALF tokens.

 FTX recently launched HALF tokens–a version of Leveraged Tokens that use 50% leverage.
 In other words, ETHHALF is 50% ETH, 50% USD.